TheOsceola - Valencia Myers scores 18 points as FSU women sneak past Wake

 Valencia Myers scored a season-high 18 points and pulled down six rebounds as Florida State overcame a poor shooting night and squeezed out a 61-60 win at Wake Forest on Thursday night.

-Myers shot 5 of 8 from the floor and 8 of 10 from the free-throw line.
+Myers scored six points in the fourth period.
+The senior shot 5 of 8 from the floor and 8 of 10 from the free-throw line.

+Ta’Niya Latson scored 15 points on 7 of 10 shooting from the free-throw line.
+Latson became the single-season record holder in the ACC for freshman scoring, surpassing Diamond Deshields (Latson now has 655 points).

 The Seminoles were picked to finish ninth in the ACC in the preseason but are in position to take the No. 4 spot with a win at Clemson on Sunday coupled with a Louisville loss in one of its remaining games.